moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

 that forwards the incoming ``command_interface`` values to the tracked ``state_interface`` of the joints (I.E. perfect control of the simulated joints).

 For us to expand our Panda robot to Isaac Sim we first have to introduce `isaac_ros2_control <https://github.com/PickNikRobotics/isaac_ros2_control>`_.
-This Hardware Interface is a ``System`` that subscribes and publishes on a configured topic.
+This Hardware Interface is a ``System`` that subscribes and publishes on a configured topics.
 For this tutorial the topic ``/isaac_joint_states`` will be the robots current state and ``/isaac_joint_commands`` will be used to actuate it.
 The `moveit_resources_panda_moveit_config <https://github.com/ros-planning/moveit_resources/blob/humble/panda_moveit_config/config/panda.ros2_control.xacro#L7>`_
 we are using in this tutorial does not support connecting to hardware, so our ``ros2_control.xacro`` is now